1961 Goldsboro B-52 crash: Mark 39 Mod 2 nuclear bombs

 After the weapon had fallen a required vertical distance, the differential pressure switch would close contacts which passed battery current through the MC-772 Arm/Safe Switch and from there to the MC-788 High Voltage Safing System, which is armed by continual current being applied to it.
 Upon receiving this current, the MC-788 would then connect the (not yet-charged) high-voltage thermal battery to the X-Unit, the electrical device that provides a high voltage signal to the detonators used in the "primary" stage of the weapon.
 (Note: The MC-788 High Voltage Safing System was a switch that "would prevent high voltage from reaching the X-unit so that if a fire or extreme heat ignited the high-voltage batteries, no harm would result."
-It was not, in other words, an independent Arm/Safe switch separate from the MC-772; the MC-722 would pass the 28-volt signal of the low-voltage batteries to the MC-788, which would close its connections and allow the high-voltage batteries to pass their 2500-volt signal to the X-Unit.
+It was not, in other words, an independent Arm/Safe switch separate from the MC-772; the MC-722 would pass the 28-volt signal of the low-voltage batteries to the MC-788, which would close its connections and allow the high-voltage batteries to pass their 2,500-volt signal to the X-Unit.
 "When the bomb fell a distance to provide sufficient differential pressure to close the differential-pressure-switch contacts, the circuit was completed through the arming/safing switch [MC-722] to the energizing coils of the safing rotary switch [MC-788].
 This latter switch then moved to the armed position, the ground was removed from the X-unit, and the circuit from the high-voltage thermal battery pack to the X-unit was completed."
 Another more general explanation of this system is in a later review of safety innovations at Sandia at this time: "Motor-driven safing switches incorporated into bombs, called 'ready-safe' switches, were operated by the pilot moving a control knob in the cockpit.
-Switches capable of holding off in excess of 2500 volts were required for those systems... which had incorporated high voltage, thermally activated batteries.
+Switches capable of holding off in excess of 2,500volts were required for those systems... which had incorporated high voltage, thermally activated batteries.
 Systems which used low voltage power sources and some type of voltage step-up technique could use low voltage switches for the safing switch.
 Both high and low voltage safing switches had motor-driven contacts that would close when a 28-volt signal was applied.")
 After the timing circuit completed its countdown of 42 seconds, it would then deliver initiation power to the MC-641 High Voltage Thermal Battery pack.
-This would begin to generate its full voltage of 2500 volts within one to two seconds, which would be applied directly to the trigger circuit and, through the MC-788 High Voltage Safing System, to the capacitor bank of the X-Unit.
+This would begin to generate its full voltage of 2,500volts within one to two seconds, which would be applied directly to the trigger circuit and, through the MC-788 High Voltage Safing System, to the capacitor bank of the X-Unit.
 Once the bomb impacted the ground, a crush switch on the nose of the bomb (the MC-787 Trigger Circuit) would be closed and trigger the X-Unit to discharge its capacitors and initiate the high-explosive system in the "primary" stage of the weapon.